AndrewZheng-1011/AndrewZheng-1011.github.io/_portfolio/96_perceptive_locomotion_unstructured_terrain.md

 $$T(\mathbf{x}) = T_{env}(\mathbf{p}) + J_{default config}(\mathbf{x}),$$

-where $J_{default config}$ is a cost to such that the foothold selected is close to the default joint configuration.
+where $J_{default config}$ is a cost that helps select footholds close to the default joint configuration.
 Note, better cost can be utilize that gives more stability notions, but default joint configuration is adequate enough.

 Once a foothold that is _aware_ of the environment has been selected, these are then utilized as contraints and reference to the model predictive controller.